niplav/site/text_reviews.md

-The chapter on Talking with Economists is better, but plagued with the eternal problem of economics: people don't like it, and the same debate has to be rehashed over and over again.
-As it happens here.
+The chapter on Talking with Economists is better, but plagued with the eternal problem of economics: people don't like it, and the same debate about the very basic tenets of economics needs to be rehashed over and over again.
+As it happens here, much to my own disappointment (“Yes, sure, I agree that things have a price, that regulation is often nonsensical and consumers change their minds when presented with the same scenario, worded slightly differently.
+Can we get back to fascinating in-depth descriptions of animal agriculture now, please?”).

 Chapter 9, Consumer Expressions, is not _bad_ per se, but still sloppy: It is abundantly clear that the chapter is simply a paper by the two authors